Better-HPC/keystone-api/docs/install/systemd.md

 # Deploying with Systemd

-Keystone-API can be installed directly on a machine using system packages.
+The Keystone API can be installed directly on a machine using system packages.
 Doing so requires administrative privileges and assumes you are familiar with managing system services via systemd.

 !!! note